kolide/launcher/docs/architecture/2019-03-11_autoupdate.md

 Second, Windows does not support `exec`.
 Instead, we will exit launcher, and assume the service manager will restart.
-Empirically, it will start the binary on the configured path.
+Empirically, it will start the new binary on the configured path.

 ### Example Code